I’m Bill Sargent, the photographer and owner of Photos Limited in Milwaukee Wisconsin 53214.

 Because I think I can contribute and help some people.
 It is my belief that I can help you appreciate your life and loved ones more and more often while preserving memories for future generations of your family to come.

-I’ve had a camera in my hand since 16 years old.
+I’ve had a camera in my hand since I was 16 years old.
 This passion led me to open a studio a few decades ago.
 During that time, it was all film photography, so my studio consisted of a camera room, an office, and a darkroom.
 I did all my own black & white processing and printing and farmed out my color work.
 I was my hometown’s newspaper photographer and did portraits, sports, and other newsworthy events.

 The studio was short-lived, as it existed for a specific purpose.
 When that purpose had been fulfilled, I closed the doors and returned to my life’s main calling; a musical artist, a drummer, playing with a bunch of famous people.